-Lab assignments are designed to reinforce the student's understanding of the theory and analytical topics gained in previous courses or in co-requisite courses, as well as to further develop the student's laboratory practice for experimentally testing and evaluating electrical circuits and systems.
+Lab assignments are designed to reinforce the student's understanding of the theory and analytical topics relevant to electrical circuit analysis gained in previous or co-requisite courses, as well as to further develop the student's laboratory practice for experimentally testing and evaluating electrical circuits and systems.
 The student will become acquainted with modern lab equipment and software similar to that employed in industry.
 Workstations are equipped with a PC used to acquire experimental data, control laboratory instruments, process experimental data, and provide a highly flexible means for visualizing experimental results.
-Modern PC-based computational and engineering software applications (e.g. LabView, MatLab, Multisim) may be used in the lab assignments.
+Some lab assignments might require use of modern PC-based computational and engineering software applications.
 All lab assignments must be completed to receive a grade in this course.